gabbian1/sap_ias_azure_function_integration/README.md

 ## Introduction <a name="introduction"></a>

-This a opensource project, all help to maintain are come :)

 This project was created for attend a necessity of integrate the Azure AD with SAP Identity Authentication Service, without purchase the SAP Identity Provider service.

 ## How to install <a name="howto-install"></a>